-Learn about safe speeds and see highlights of our planned safe speed actions.
+Learn about Safe Speeds and see highlights of our safe speed actions.

-Speeds must be managed through road design, enforcement, and education measures, especially in areas where vulnerable road users are present, or at locations where side impact and head on collisions remain possible.
+Speeds must be managed through road design, enforcement, and education and engagement efforts.
+Especially in areas where vulnerable road users are present or at locations where side impact and head on collisions remain possible.

 Slow Streets Pilot Project

-In April 2021, the City of Surrey will begin a speed limit reduction pilot project on local roads in six residential neighbourhoods in Surrey.
-Speed limits will be reduced to 30km/h in three of the selected neighbourhoods and to 40km/h in the others.
+In June 2021, we launched the Surrey Slow Streets: Speed Limit Reduction Pilot on local roads in six residential neighbourhoods.
+Speed limits were reduced to 30km/h in three of the selected neighbourhoods and to 40km/h in the others.

 Automated Speed Enforcement

 Automated Speed Enforcement is a technology used to enforce speed limits without putting police officers at risk.
 It has repeatedly been shown to reduce road deaths, injuries and collisions.
 By working with the Province and ICBC, who manage B.C’s Intersection Safety Camera Program, we are working to reduce the most serious collisions.

 Speed Limit Review